LennaHammer/English/EVP/out/words_adjective.md

 ## 434. early ## adjective
 /ˈɜr.li/ BEFORE
 [B1]before the usual time or the time that was arranged
-- I'm going to have an early night.
+- I'm going to have an early `night`.
 - She took early retirement.

 ## 435. eastern ## adjective [always before noun]